 “I’m sorry I was mean, but you hit me”

-“I’m sorry I grabbed you, but you hit your bother”
+“I’m sorry I grabbed you, but you hit your brother”

-I’ve really had to think about it.
-When I apologize to an adult I don’t say I’m sorry. but you… I take responsibility for my own actions.
+Let me explain.
+When I apologize to an adult I don’t say I’m sorry, but you made me.
+I take responsibility for my own actions.
 I despise it when others apologize to me, but then still blame me for their behaviors.

 It usually looks something like this…

 I name my feeling and tell them why I got angry.